FTC: Affiliate Disclosure: All links pay commission

 You have to buy a half-decent Garmin so as not to embarrass yourself in front of your mates.
 Your group kit matches, so your ‘cycling head unit’ needs to match as well.

-I know you’re going to ignore me and get the Edge 1030 because of all the new Q4.2019 features but, hey, in 3 month’s time I’ll be saying “I told you so” because then there will be a Edge 1030 Plus and you will have an old model and will therefore ‘have‘ to sell your 1030, whereas the Edge 530 will not be be replaced until 2021.
+I know you’re going to ignore me and get the Edge 1040 because of all the new 2022 features but, hey, in 3 month’s time I’ll be saying “I told you so” because then there will be an Edge 540.

 Takeout: Even if the Edge 530 can’t do what you want, there will likely be a Garmin CIQ app that can be installed.